Menu

 Screenshot of the Android Studio Device Manager

 Once the Android emulator is running, select and run the HelloSkip target in Xcode.
 The first build will take some time to compile the Skip libraries, and you may be prompted with a dialog to affirm that you trust the Skip plugin.
-Once the build and run action completes, the SwiftUI app will open in the selected iOS simulator, and at the same time the transpiled app will launch in the currently-running Android emulator.
+Once the build and run action completes, the SwiftUI app will open in the selected iOS simulator, and at the same time the Android app will launch in the currently-running Android emulator.

 Screenshot of Skip running in both the iOS Simulator and Android Emulator